 Each part needs to be fitted, adjusted or fine-tuned to ensure comfort while playing, a balance of tone quality and volume, and clarity of sound that is free from buzzing.

-We offer a professional setup service with every instrument we sell – learn more.
+We include a professional set up - at no extra cost - with every instrument we sell – learn more.

 2. Getting the size right